Christmas will be here in no time, and we still have so much to plan and organize.

-Creativity is good for all of us and yet so many of us barely spend any time playing around with it.
-Make this Christmas the time to get creative and either pursue your passions or try something completely new to you.
+Creativity is good for all of us, yet so many of us barely spend time playing around with it.
+Make this Christmas the time to get creative and either pursue your passions or try something entirely new for you.

 You might have dozens of pairs of pyjamas, but one more would make you happy and nightwear is always a practical choice.
 Perhaps you know that you need something for your home, a plant for the garden or a new appliance that you are keen to try.

 Think about any upcoming changes or travels as you might find that you need something new for those, a new suitcase or coat, for example.

 This can be a great time to ask for something that is entirely and utterly indulgent.

 There are those things that we love to surround ourselves with but that we do not necessarily need.
 They can be little treats or they might be something that you would just never buy yourself with your own salary.
 They could be expensive or they could cost absolutely nothing.

 You might crave a new handbag that you have spotted and just cannot justify splurging on.
 Or perhaps you have always wanted to own some statement jewellery.